kendallm360/whats-for-dinner/README.md

 The spec for this project can be found [here](https://frontend.turing.io/projects/module-1/dinner.html).

 ## Learning Goals
 - Gain experience building an application that utilizes HTML, CSS and JavaScript
 - Write HTML and CSS to match a provided comp
 - Understand how to listen to and respond to user events
 - Individualize your programming skill set

-## Setup

-- Fork this project to your own Github account
-- Clone the repository to your local machine
-- `cd` into the project
-- Read this README thoroughly, then begin working!

 ## Technologies USed